-If the CHANGE OIL light comes on and stays on after you start the engine, have the oil changed.
+If the CHANGE OIL light comes on and stays on after you start the engine, it means that service is required for your vehicle.
+See Scheduled Maintenance on page 6-4 and Engine Oil on page 5-15 for more information.